wp-plugins/wp-mollom/README.txt

   will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.

+== Screenshots ==

+1. The CAPTCHA presented to a visitor if Mollom was unsure about his/her comment being spam or not. screenshot-2.png
+2. The moderation queue in the administration interface of Wordpress screenshot-3.png
+3. The configuration panel in the administration interface of Wordpress screenshot-4.png
+4. The moderation options integrated in the default Kubrick theme of Wordpress screenshot-5.png

 == Changelog ==

+* 2008/06/26 - 0.5.0
-2008/06/26		0.5.0	Added: installation/activation can contain legacy code and versioning for handling
+ * Added: installation/activation can contain legacy code and versioning for handling old (test)configurations
-				old (test)configurations
-				Added: PHPDoc style documentation of functions
+ * Added: PHPDoc style documentation of functions
-				Added: mollom_moderate_comment() template function.
+ * Added: mollom_moderate_comment() template function.
 Allows moderation from your theme.
-				Removed: 'moderation mode'.
+ * Removed: 'moderation mode'.
 Moderation should only be configured through the proper wordpress interface.
-				fixed: compatibility issues with the WP-OpenID plugin
+ * fixed: compatibility issues with the WP-OpenID plugin
-				Improved: the plugin relies far less on global variables now.
+ * Improved: the plugin relies far less on global variables now.
-				Improved: all mollom data is now saved to it's own seprerate, independent table.
+ * Improved: all mollom data is now saved to it's own seprerate, independent table.
-				Improved: SQL revision
+ *¨Improved: SQL revision
-				Improved: error handling is now more verbose
+ * Improved: error handling is now more verbose
-				Improved: status messages in the configuration/moderation panels now only show when relevant
+ * Improved: status messages in the configuration/moderation panels now only show when relevant
+ * Improved: handling of mollom servers not being available or unreachable
+* 2008/06/03 - 0.4
-				Improved: handling of mollom servers not being available or unreachable 2008/06/03		0.4	Changed: 'configuration' now is under WP 'settings' menu instead of 'plugins'
+ * Changed: 'configuration' now is under WP 'settings' menu instead of 'plugins'
-				Added: show_mollom_plugincount() as a template function to show off your mollom caught
+ * Added: show_mollom_plugincount() as a template function to show off your mollom caught
+* 2008/05/27 - 0.3
-2008/05/27		0.3	Added: trackback support.
+ * Added: trackback support.
 If ham: passed.
 If unsure/spam: blocked.
-				Added: 'moderation mode' mollom approved comments/trackbacks still need to be moderated
+ * Added: 'moderation mode' mollom approved comments/trackbacks still need to be moderated
-				Added: 'Restore' When the plugin is deactivated, optionally purge all mollom related data
+ * Added: 'Restore' When the plugin is deactivated, optionally purge all mollom related data
-				Changed: moderation isn't mandatory anymore, only optional.
+ * Changed: moderation isn't mandatory anymore, only optional.
 Comments aren't saved to the  database until the CAPTCHA is filled out correctly.
 Otherwise: never registered.
-				Improved: Error handling now relies on WP Error handling (WP_Error object) 2008/05/22		0.2	Added: bulk moderation of comments
+ * Improved: Error handling now relies on WP Error handling (WP_Error object)
+* 2008/05/22 - 0.2
+ * Added: bulk moderation of comments
-				Added: 'policy mode' disables commenting if the Mollom service is down
+ * Added: 'policy mode' disables commenting if the Mollom service is down
-				Improved: moderation interface is more userfriendly
+ * Improved: moderation interface is more userfriendly
-				Improved: only unmoderated messages with a mollom session id can be moderated
+ * Improved: only unmoderated messages with a mollom session id can be moderated
-				Improved: deactivation restores database to previous state.
+ * Improved: deactivation restores database to previous state.
 Removal of stored option values and deletion of the mollom_session_id column in $prefix_comments
-				Fixed: persistent storage of the mollom session id in the database
+ * Fixed: persistent storage of the mollom session id in the database
-				Fixed: no messages shown in the configuration screen triggers a PHP error 2008/05/12		0.1	Initial release to testers
+ * Fixed: no messages shown in the configuration screen triggers a PHP error
+* 2008/05/12 - 0.1
+ * Initial release to testers